exercism/go/concepts/functions/about.md

 Single return values are left bare, multiple return values are wrapped in parenthesis.
 Values are returned to the calling code from functions using the [`return` keyword][return].
 There can be multiple `return` statements in a function.
-The execution of the function ends as soon as it hits one of those `return`s.
+The execution of the function ends as soon as it hits one of those `return` statements.
 If multiple values are to be returned from a function, they are comma separated.
 More information about idiomatic use of [multiple return values][concept-multiple-return-values] can be found in the linked concept.